 I wanted to share a story with you this evening.
 I think it’s a perfect example how play can help our kids to process their feelings and how it doesn’t have to complicated.

-Kids intuitively know what they need to process their emotions and will often bring it up through play.
+Kids intuitively know what they need to process their emotions and will naturally bring it up through play.

 So if your child has had any fears, anxiety or stressful events come up recently this will be really helpful for you…

 A couple of nights ago Louie had some apprehension coming up.
 It was the night before going to a friend’s pool/ waterslide birthday party.
 During dinner he announced in grumpy voice that he wasn’t going to go, he wanted to sit in the car and wait.

 My older son and I were a bit confused about where this had come from and started trying to reassure him that all would be ok.
 L has been a bit worried about swimming lately and seems to have developed a bit of a story/ belief around ‘I can’t swim’ (funnily, although he keeps saying this, he actually can swim!).
 The more we tried to reassure him, the grumpier and angrier he became.

 After dinner, he asked me to come to bed with him but when we got there he kept wanting to push me away.

 He was restless and agitated – which are signs of having bottled up emotions.

 I ended up laying on the floor with my feet up on the bed (where he was lying).
 Soon he peeped down and started sliding on my legs down towards the floor.
 I took this opportunity to ‘play’ with the pool and waterslide fears/ worries.